rdlugosz/route53_aliaser/README.md

 1. Extract the dependency on ActiveSupport.
 The only thing really in use is the caching mechanism.
 1. Include support for other API-enabled DNS Hosts, e.g., Rackspace.

-## Warranty

-This software is provided “as is” and without any express or implied warranties, including, without limitation, the implied warranties of merchantability and fitness for a particular purpose.